Felicia A. Holton Book Award

 Archaeological Institute of America

-Questions about the Book Award may be directed to Deanna Baker, Membership and Societies Administrator, at the above address.
+Questions about the Book Award may be directed to the above address.

-The Holton Book Award will be given annually to a writer who, through a major work of non-fiction, represented the importance and excitement of archaeology to the general public.
+The Holton Book Award is given annually to a writer who, through a major work of non-fiction, represents the importance and excitement of archaeology to the general public.
 This is a jointly sponsored award of the AIA and the Center for American Archaeology (CAA).

 The Holton Book Award will be presented at the annual AIA meeting.